 If you’re using Ubuntu Touch then this is for you.
 Recently the first malicious app has entered into the Ubuntu touch store by bypassing the security measurements.
 The app does some malicious activities and changes the default flash screen without any permission.
 Fortunately, the app called “test” has been quickly removed from the store after being noticed.

 This can be disturbing for some of us using Ubuntu Touch that how quickly a malicious app has got entrance to the Ubuntu touch store but I think most of us think it differently by seeing the active behavior of the responsible Ubuntu touch community.
 The store is being monitored sincerely, in case the security measurements fail, the community is there to report the issue and fix it soon.

-Although it is a lack of security measurements that the app successfully uploaded to the Ubuntu touch store but the community was so active that the app was quickly sensed and removed.
-Because of the active community the app was not installed by large number of users.
-After the deletion of the app an email has been sent to users who downloaded the app, suggesting to remove the app as this may cause serious damage to the system.
+Although it is a lack of security measurements that the app successfully uploaded to the Ubuntu touch store the community was so active that the app was quickly sensed and removed.
+Because of the active community, the app was not installed by a large number of users.
+After the deletion of the app, an email has been sent to users who downloaded the app, suggesting to remove the app as this may cause serious damage to the system.